Dungiven: Education

-St. Patrick's College is the secondary school in the town.
-It is located on Curragh Road.
-St. Canice's is the primary school.
+There are two secondary schools in the town, Gaelcholáiste Dhoire and St. Patrick's College.
+Located on Main Street and Curragh Road respectively.
+There are also two primary schools in the town, Gaelscoil Neachtain and St. Canice's Primary School.

-Gaelscoil Neachtain is a co-educational, interdenominational Irish-medium primary school.
-In 2015, Gaelcholáiste Dhoire, an Irish-medium post-primary school, opened in Dungiven Castle.
+Gaelcholáiste Dhoire and Gaelscoil Neachtain are both co-educational, interdenominational Irish-medium secondary and primary schools.

 Sport

 Gaelic games are the most popular sports in the area.
 St Canice's Dungiven is the local Gaelic football club; the team plays at O'Cahan Park and have won the Derry Senior Football Championship 7 times, and won the Ulster Senior Football Championship once, in 1997.

 Kevin Lynch's is the local hurling club; they have won the Derry Senior Hurling Championship a record 22 times.
 The team plays at Kevin Lynch Park.

-Dungiven Celtic F.C. is an association football club playing in the Northern Ireland Intermediate League.
+Dungiven Celtic F.C. is an association football club playing in the C&DL Premier League.

 Demography

+2021 Census

+On Census day (21 March 2021) there were 3,346 people living in Dungiven.
+Of these: